fahad-30/DCGAN/README.md

 - Output: Handwritten numbers with a fixed noise input tensor.
 - Epochs: 20, could be better output if ran for more number of epochs
 - Duration: 10th March 2021 - 25th March 2021
-- Company Name: Electron Care Unit Pvt Ltd.
+- Company Name: Zulu Technologies.

 # References: